huynguy-db/arcion-docs/content/docs/source-setup/MongoDB.md

       ```
 For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")

-3. Using the format shown in the step above (step 2) specify the database, collections, or documents  which will be part of real-time replication under the ```global-filter``` section
+3. Using the format shown in the step above (step 2) specify the database, collections, or documents  which will be part of real-time replication under the `global-filter` section

 ## III.
-Setup Extractor Configuration
+Set up Extractor Configuration

-For real-time replication, you must create a heartbeat table in the source Mongo
+For real-time replication, you must create a heartbeat table in the source MongoDB.

 1. Create a heartbeat table in the schema you are going to replicate with the following DDL:
    ```SQL